Designations Congruent with Things: Chapter 26

 Hermann pulls a pair of sunglasses from the pocket of his blazer and hands them to Newton.

-“For example,” Newton continues, accepting the proffered shades and swapping them for his own glasses, “Carl had a hard time understanding that he shouldn’t follow me around when I’m outside walking.
+“For example,” Newton continues, accepting the proffered shades and swapping them for his glasses, “Carl had a hard time understanding he shouldn’t follow me around when I’m outside walking.
 It doesn’t seem weird to a car, but it, at a minimum, looks weird to other humans.”

 “Carl has a skewed sense of what’s socially acceptable.
 But that’s not Carl’s fault.
 Carl is a car.”

-Hermann accelerates onto wide streets and planar pavement beneath a heterogeneous blue-white sky, trying to determine, now that he has an afterimage of Newton seared forever into his own mind, how much of the man is the fixed and passionate scientist with whom he had corresponded so intensively for so long and how much of him is the distractible child who thinks it’s a good idea to make friends with potentially dangerous vehicular demimondes.
-Can those two aspects of the man be separated.
-Do both precipitate from an underlying set of core circuitry that determines whom he is.
-Which part is artifice.
-Which part is bedrock?
-How have those parts changed?
-What has interwoven itself there amidst all the man had been and all he could have become.
-How altered has their joint trajectory been by the feat of neural engineering Dr. Geiszler had performed, not once, not twice, but three times?
+Hermann accelerates onto wide streets and planar pavement beneath a heterogeneous blue-white sky, trying to determine, now that he has an afterimage of Newton seared forever into his own mind, how much of the man is the fixed and passionate scientist with whom he’d corresponded so intensively for so long and how much of him is the distractible child who thinks it’s a good idea to make friends with potentially dangerous vehicular demimondes.

 Far more altered than Hermann cares to admit.